Cheese has become an unlikely faultline in Ireland’s climate debate.

 The Dutch company isn't the only European dairy group using Ireland as a workaround to bypass domestic controls on agricultural production.
 Norway's largest co-op, Tine, has teamed up with Dairygold to produce jarlsberg cheese – a Norwegian speciality – at Dairygold's Mogeely plant in east Cork.

 The partnership was announced in 2016, a year after the Norwegian government phased out subsidies to dairy exporters on the grounds that they were distorting the market.

-The €120 million facility – which in terms of scale is on a par with Glanbia's proposed plant – encountered several objections from environmental groups, relating to the lack of sufficient waste water treatment at the plant and Dairygold's building of an 11km pipeline to discharge waste into Cork Harbour.
-The Environmental Protection Agency (EPA) granted Dairygold a discharge licence for the facility last year.
+The €120 million facility – which is on par in terms of scale with Glanbia's proposed plant – encountered several objections from environmental groups, relating to the lack of sufficient waste water treatment at the plant and Dairygold's building of an 11-kilometre pipeline to discharge waste into Cork Harbour.
+The Environmental Protection Agency granted Dairygold a discharge licence for the facility last year.